SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 (in [saver
 methods](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabp_saver_method_glosry.htm "Glossary Entry")
 to save data from the transactional buffer to the database).

+> **💡 Note**<br>
+> You can optionally define auxiliary classes for ABPs using the syntax `...
+FOR BEHAVIOR OF bdef_name ...`.
+These classes reference a RAP business object and have enhanced access rights to it.
+Their main function is to support implementation in an ABAP behavior pool.
+They achieve this by offering reusable methods and enabling developers to implement RAP behavior simultaneously.

 <p align="right"><a href="#top">⬆️ back to top</a></p>